baileygroup-vt/pyIDL/README.md

 	 - The only current import is for numpy.
 	 - Any further desired imports should be placed in the imports list

+	 Common Blocks
+	 - Supports conversion of common blocks
+	 - Creates a file filled with global variables and assigns them to none
+	 - The file must be imported and initialized.
+	 - The variable names in the common blocks cannot be python special names

 ### Not Supported:
 	 - Method/function headers with inputs/outputs
 	 - Return statements